| Title: | Recurrent Event Data Analysis |

 A simulated data frame with covariates named

-: Subjects identification;
+ID: Subjects identification;

-: Event or censoring time;
+time: Event or censoring time;

-: Event indicator, 1 = event, 0 = censored;
+event: Event indicator, 1 = event, 0 = censored;

-: Treatment group indicator;
+group: Treatment group indicator;

-: Continuous variable.
+x1: Continuous variable.

-: Gender of subjects.
+gender: Gender of subjects.

 A data frame with 500 rows and 6 variables.